- About the Institute

 Among those who contact us, the majority are Jews from around the world who are interested in learning about the past, trying to fill in blank spots in their family stories about the country from which their close and distant relatives originated.
 They want to find traces of the presence of those relatives — a grandfather, a great-grandfather.
 They want to find, we can say, their Polish roots.
 They hope to find living relatives, whom they have not met as well as those of whose existence they might not previously have known.

-Others, on the other hand, largely but not solely from Poland, want to find or confirm their Jewish roots.
+Others, largely but not solely from Poland, want to find or confirm their Jewish roots.
 Early stages of research differ greatly from case to case: a total lack of information about previous generations, photographs of anonymous relatives found in family albums, documents with unfamiliar, foreign-sounding names discovered following a grandmother’s death.
 Sometimes, the research begins because of an insistently repeating dream, a need to define one’s identity or just simple curiosity.

 There are those who will never find Jews among their ancestors.
 However, it is always worthwhile to check.
 Others, do find out that they are Jewish or that they have Jewish roots.
 And they react in various ways.